ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 - If you don't want automatic SQL backups but still want the manual option, set the `SQL_Backups` to `true` and `Automatic_SQL_Backup_Minutes` to `0`.
 - If you are using SQL backups, it is best to follow the same path format as the script location.
 - **If you are using my included batch files** you will need to configure each one correctly.
 You can also simply change the path of the XXX_Script_Location to your own batch files.
+- You can now download logs from your server.
+It currently allows any file within the given directory to be downloaded (discord only allows 8MB max size per file), so be sure you trust the users you add to Discord_Remote_Control_User_IDs list in the config file if using this feature.
+    - You can have as many folder locations as you want for this feature.
+    - An example of the name of the discord command is "Rotated Logs", which will be turned into a slash command named /Rotated_Logs
+    - The location of that folder is "C:/DZE_Server_Config/RotatedLogs"
+    - You can edit these to your liking.

+## Recent Changes:
+- 6/24/22 - Added ability to download logs/files remotely from the server from desired folders.
+Also added a icon for the executable.

 ## Possible Future Plans
 - Add RCON commands to the bot and add option for RCON warnings to be sent when stopping/restarting/restoring the server.
 This would require getting RCON info in the config, adding potential security concerns from owners.